 The Mall Road is another popular destination for youngsters.
 Jaitak is one of the oldest forts of Nahan, which was constructed by the Gorkhs leader Ranjor Singh Thapa and his followers.
 They attacked the Nahan Fort and constructed the Jaitak fort on the top of the Jaitak Hills from the same material that was collected from the ruins of the Nahan Fort.

-Further, religious places like Jaggannath Temple, Renuka Temple, and Trilokpur Temple are other prominent attraction of Nahan.
+Further, religious places like Jaggannath Temple, Renuka Temple, and Trilokpur Temple are other prominent attractions of Nahan.
 Ranzor Palace and Pakka Talab are the heritage destinations of Nahan.
-Jamu Peak and Choordhar Peak are favourable destinations to visit for Trekking and other mountain sports.
+Jamu Peak and Choordhar Peak are favourable destinations to visit for trekking and other mountain sports.

 Travellers planning a trip to Nahan can reach the destination via air, rail and road.

 Best Time To Visit Nahan